Skip to main content

 fixed-dose combination

-Meaning ∞ A Fixed-Dose Combination refers to a pharmaceutical preparation that integrates two or more distinct active pharmaceutical ingredients into a single dosage unit, with each component present in a precise, predetermined quantity.
+Meaning ∞ A Fixed-Dose Combination (FDC) refers to a pharmaceutical product that contains two or more active therapeutic ingredients combined in a single dosage form, such as a pill or capsule, with a predetermined, unchangeable ratio.